laurie8925/peach_the_cat/README.md

 ## How to play

-The control of the game is the space bar.
-The game begins when you press the space button.
-You can control how high you want to jump by holding it or you can  make shorter jumps by holding the space for shorter period of time.
-The game can be enjoyed on variety of devices such as mobile and tablet on portait or landscape viewpoint.
-The control for mobile and tablet is tapping the screen instead of the space button.
-The longer you hold the screen, the higher Peach will jump and the shorter you hold the screen, the shorter Peach will jump.
+The game is controlled using the space bar, and it starts when you press this key.
+You can adjust the height of your jump by holding down the space bar: a longer press results in a higher jump, while a shorter press leads to a shorter jump.
+The game is compatible with various devices, including mobile phones and tablets, in both portrait and landscape modes.
+For mobile and tablet users, control is achieved by tapping the screen instead of using the space bar.
+Holding the screen for a longer duration will make Peach jump higher, and holding it for a shorter duration will result in a shorter jump.

 ## Authors